 On the operations side, Relay is adding fifteen vehicles to its fleet and a commercial kitchen, both of which will allow the company to add more pickup locations, develop in-house prepared foods and expand its product offerings from local vendors.

 With so many locations already and ambitious plans to expand throughout the mid-Atlantic region in the coming months and years, Relay Foods knew it would need an extensible messaging and collaboration system from the start that would allow its employees to work together even when they’re not in the same location.
-That’s why Relay was founded using Google Apps.
+That’s why Relay was founded using G Suite.

-According to Kase Luzar, who sees to Relay’s day to day management of Google Apps, “Google is Google.
+According to Kase Luzar, who sees to Relay’s day to day management of G Suite, “Google is Google.
 The platform has a lot to offer, its not going anywhere and it makes it easy for us to do so many things in one place, from mail to docs to calendar.”

-So even as Relay has grown its team and opened more and more locations, Google Apps has been able to grow with them.
+So even as Relay has grown its team and opened more and more locations, G Suite has been able to grow with them.

 While Google’s extensible platform has allowed Relay to easily scale, adding more and more employees made managing the suite on an ongoing basis more difficult.